Thorns (band)

-Thorns is a Norwegian black metal band that formed in 1989 and was part of the early Norwegian black metal scene.
+Thorns, also known as Stigma Diabolicum, is a Norwegian black metal band that formed in 1989 and was part of the early Norwegian black metal scene.
 They made two highly influential demos in the early 1990s, Grymyrk and Trøndertun, but have only released one full-length album.

 History

 In 1989, Snorre Westvold Ruch (born January 21, 1972), also known under the stage name Blackthorn, and Marius Vold formed the band Stigma Diabolicum and recorded one demo.
 In 1990, bass player Harald Eilertsen and drummer Bård "Faust" Eithun joined.
 As the use of Latin within black metal "had escalated" (according to the Stigma Diabolicum re-release booklet), the name was changed to Thorns in 1991.
 The same year, Eilertsen and Ruch recorded the Grymyrk demo, which had a great impact on the black metal scene and, together with Mayhem guitarist Euronymous, coined the Norwegian black metal riffing, as Darkthrone drummer Fenriz points out.
 As the band members were "spread far across Norway", they could rarely rehearse; some of the rehearsals were recorded on tape.
 In 1992, the Trøndertun demo was recorded.
 The same year, Ruch became Mayhem's second guitarist and disbanded Thorns for a few months.

 In 1994, Ruch was sentenced to 8 years in prison for admitting to being an accomplice in the murder of Euronymous.
 However, according to Euronymous's murderer, Varg Vikernes, Ruch was merely "in the wrong place at the wrong time".

 After a long period of silence due to Ruch's imprisonment for being an accomplice in the murder of Euronymous, Thorns reappeared in 1999 with the split album Thorns vs. Emperor, consisting mainly of old Thorns songs performed by Emperor and vice versa.
 Then, in 2001, the debut album Thorns was released, with Hellhammer on drums and vocals by Satyr and Dødheimsgard's Aldrahn.

 In October 2007, Greek label Kyrck Productions released the Stigma Diabolicum compilation, which featured both the Grymyrk and Trøndertun demos, as well as material from the Stigma Diabolicum demos Lacus de Luna and Luna de Nocturnus and two tracks ("Thule" and "Fall") from a 1991 Thorns rehearsal.

-A follow up to the 2001 debut was announced in September 2008.
+A follow-up to the 2001 debut was announced in September 2008.

 The lineup of Thorns has undergone significant changes since the 2001 album.
 Snorre is still involved as a guitarist, and Aldrahn has continued to serve as a vocalist.
 Bassist Jon Wesseltoft, guitarist Christian Broholt, and drummer Kenneth Kapstad have joined the band.